 These snakes are found in the United States and in northern Mexico.
 In the USA they are found in the states of Alabama, Arkansas, Florida, Georgia, Illinois, Connecticut, Delaware, Indiana, Iowa, Kansas, Kentucky, Louisiana, Ohio, Mississippi, Missouri, Oklahoma, Maryland, Massachusetts, New Jersey, New York, North Carolina, Tennessee, Texas, Pennsylvania, South Carolina, Virginia and West Virginia.
 In Mexico, it occurs in Coahuila and Chihuahua regions.

-These are medium-size snakes, an adult specimen of the several subspecies of copperhead snakes usually grow to a total length of 20 to 37 inches (50–95 cm).
+These are medium-sized snakes, an adult specimen of the several subspecies of copperhead snakes usually grow to a total length of 20 to 37 inches (50–95 cm).

 Although some snakes may exceed 3,3 feet (1 m) in length, but any snake even approaching this length is considered quite large for this species.